ccswbs/UoGd7-Training/basicbeginner.md

 ## Creating Basic Content
 In order to publish content on your website, you must select a content type in which this new content should be displayed.
 Once you have selected the content type in which to put your content, the rest is easy.

-There are a few ways in which you can add content to your websire:
+There are a few ways to add content to your website:

 ### Option 1
-Select the "Add Content" shortcut located on the Administration Bar.
+Select the "Add Content" shortcut located in the Administration Bar.
 ![Add Content Button on Administration Bar](images/Content.png)

 ### Option 2
-Select the "Content" button on the Administration Bar and then selecting the "+ Add Content" option.
+Select the "Content" button in the Administration Bar and then selecting the "+ Add Content" option.

 Both Option 1 and Option 2 will bring you to the "Add Content" menu.
 ![Add Content Menu](images/addcon.png)
-From this step, simply select the content type in which you would like to add.
+From this step, select the content type in which you would like to add content.
 For more information in regards to each content type, please visit the [UG Drupal Content Types](ugcontenttypes.md) section.

 ## Editing Pre-existing Content
-All content created on your website can be viewed by selecting the "Find Content" shortcut located on the Administration Menu shortcut bar, or by selecting "Content" on the Administration Bar itself.
+All content created on your website can be viewed by selecting the "Find Content" shortcut located in the Administration Menu shortcut bar, or by selecting "Content" in the Administration Bar itself.
 ![Find Content Button Highlighted](images/findcontent.png)

 Once selected, you will be brought to a page with the content listed in a table.
 ![Website Content Listings](images/contentMenu.png)

 You can search for specific content through the "SHOW ONLY ITEMS WHERE" filter options.
-These options consist of searching for the content using a combination of its status and type through the drop-down menus.
+Use the drop-down menus to filter by content status and type to find what you're looking for.
 ![Filter and edit content options displayed](images/filterandedit.png)

 ## Adding Users to the Website
-**/!\ Note**: The ability to add users to a website is restricted to Site Owners / Web Managers.
+**/!\ Note**: The ability to add users to a website is restricted to Site Owners/Web Managers.

 To simplify the process in adding users to a website, we suggest that you ask the user to attempt to login to the site.
 Through doing this, the user is added into the system as a user of the website.
 Once this is done, the permission roles can be easily set.